nycksw/ocd/README.md

 `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.

-# Steal this technique

-If you want to use my configuration as a starting point, you can just branch my git repo and make your own modifications following the workflow described above.
-Be sure to change `OCD_REPO` in `~/.ocd.sh` so it clones the right repo.
-You'll want to do something like this:
+# Installation and usage

-  * Create an empty git repo for your dotfiles, or fork [mine](https://github.com/obeyeater/ocd).
+  * Create an empty git repo for your dotfiles.
   * `curl https://raw.githubusercontent.com/obeyeater/ocd/master/.ocd.sh -o ~/.ocd.sh`
   * Review the `~/.ocd.sh` file to make sure I'm not malicious :-) Edit `OCD_REPO` with your own repo.
   * `source ~/.ocd.sh`